 Some aster varieties, such as Frikart’s aster, can be propagated by taking softwood cuttings.
 Aster propagation by cuttings should be performed in the spring.

-Cut a 3- to 5-inch (8 to 13 cm.) section of stem and remove the lower leaves, keeping 3 or 4 of the upper leaves.
-Root the cutting in a medium such as sand or perlite, and place a clear plastic bag over the cutting to help it retain moisture.
+Cut a 3 to 5 inch (8-13 cm.) section of stem and remove the lower leaves, keeping three or four of the upper leaves.
+Root the cutting in a medium such as sand or perlite and place a clear plastic bag over the cutting to help it retain moisture.